Albetovirus

 These satellite viruses may not be confused with Satellite tobacco mosaic virus, which is also known as Satellite tobacco necrosis virus (just that), member of genus Virtovirus.

 Etymology

-The genus name, Albertovirus, is a combination of Al, for Alphanecrovirus, be, for Betanecrovirus, and to for tobacco..
+The genus name, Albetovirus, is a combination of Al, for Alphanecrovirus, be, for Betanecrovirus, and to for tobacco..

 Virology

 Viruses of genus Albetovirus have a genome consisting of linear single-stranded RNA of positive polarity, similar in size (1221 to 1245 nucleotides long), which has a single gene.
 This codes for a single protein which is the capsid protein.
 The virions are non-enveloped, paraspherical in shape with icosahedral symmetry and 17 nm in diameter.